vyogotech/frappista/README.md

 s2i build test/test-app vyogotech/frappe:s2i-base vyogotech/frappe:s2i-base-app
 ---> Building and installing application from source...
 ```
+Using the logic defined in the *assemble* script, S2I will now create an application image using the builder image as a base and including the source code from the `test/test
 Using the logic defined in the *assemble* script, S2I will now create an application image using the builder image as a base and including the source code from the `test/test-app` directory.

 #### Running the Application Image